I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_query_key_name.md

 ## Members

 `CallContext`

 Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.

 `Length`

 Specifies the size, in bytes, of the <b>ObjectNameInfo</b> buffer.

 `Object`

 A pointer to the registry key object for the key whose metadata is about to be queried.

 `ObjectContext`

 A pointer to driver-defined context information that the driver has associated with a registry object by calling <a href="..\wdm\nf-wdm-cmsetcallbackobjectcontext.md">CmSetCallbackObjectContext</a>.
 It contains the key context for the key that is being queried.

 `ObjectNameInfo`

 A pointer to an <b>OBJECT_NAME_INFORMATION</b> structure (see wdm.h) that contains the full registry key name to be returned by the system, as a Unicode string.

 `Reserved`

 This member is reserved for future use.

+`ReturnLength`

 ## Remarks
 The system passes this structure to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine every time a thread attempts to query the full name of the registry key.

 For more information about registry filtering operations, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545879">Filtering Registry Calls</a>.